South Star Battery Metals Anno - GuruFocus.com

 PR Newswire

-Richard Pearce, CEO of South Star, said, "We have successfully partnered with strong, long-term institutional investors familiar with Brazil, mineral resources and battery metals sector.
-We should close the Sprott Agreement in short order and will be fully funded for Phase 1 CAPEX.
-The owner's team is in place for construction, and we have started signing contracts as well as making down payments on critical path major equipment.
-Earthworks and civil infrastructure contractors are signed with mobilization planned in early December 2022.
-All the other contractors for Phase 1 have been prequalified, and we are finalising the negotiations for the balance of the contracts.
-We will deliver on our promise and commitment to be the first new graphite production since 1996.
-Our team is looking forward to putting shovels in the ground and moving the Project off the paper and into reality.
-Having started investing in Santa Cruz in 2010, we are very excited to have near-term production and cashflows on the horizon."
+- Compelling combined cost of capital with significantly lower total financing costs compared to other available capital market alternatives.

-The second tranche of the Private Placement consists of 4,390,000 units priced at C$0.53 per unit (the "Units").
-Each Unit consists of one (1) common share and one (1) common share purchase warrant (the "Warrants").
-Each Warrant entitles the holder to purchase one additional common share of the Company at an exercise price of C$1.25 per common share for a period of five years from the date of issue.
-The securities issued in this first tranche closing will be subject to a four-month hold period from the date of closing and approval by the TSXV, expiring March 16, 2023.
-In connection with closing of the second tranche of the Private Placement, the Company issued an aggregate amount of 73,300 finders' warrants and paid $116,547 in cash finders' fees to a certain finder.
-Each finders' warrant entitles the holder to acquire one common share of the Company for a period of five years from the date of issue at a price of $0.53.
-These finders' warrants are in addition to 77,944 finder's warrants issued in connection with the closing of the first tranche of the Private Placement.
-An aggregate of 8,750 of the finder's warrants issued in connection with the first tranche were exercisable at a price of $1.25 for five years from the date of issue.
-An aggregate of 69,194 of the finders' warrants issued in connection with the first tranche were exercisable at a price of $0.53 for five years from the date of issue.
+(1) Based on the study in the report entitled "NI 43-101 Technical Report, Updated Resources and Reserve Assessment and Pre-Feasibility Study, Santa Cruz Graphite Project, Bahia, Brazil", which has an effective date of January 31, 2020 and is available on the Company's SEDAR profile at www.sedar.com.

-If during a period of ten consecutive trading days between the date that is four (4) months following the closing of the Private Placement and the expiry of the Warrants the daily volume weighted average trading price of the common shares of the Company on the TSXV (or such other stock exchange where the majority of the trading volume occurs) exceeds C$2.50 for each of those ten consecutive days, the Company may, within 30 days of such an occurrence, give written notice to the holders of the Warrants that the Warrants will expire at 4:00 p.m.
-(Vancouver time) on the 30th day following the giving of notice unless exercised by the holders prior to such date.
-Upon receipt of such notice, the holders of the Warrants will have 30 days to exercise their Warrants.
-Any Warrants which remain unexercised at 4:00 p.m.
-(Vancouver time) on the 30th day following the giving of such notice will expire at that time.
+Richard Pearce, CEO of South Star, said, "We have successfully partnered with strong, long-term institutional investors familiar with Brazil, mineral resources and the battery metals sector.
+We are fully funded for Phase 1 construction with commissioning and commercial production planned for the end of 2023.
+We have successfully completed very flexible financing while minimizing shareholder dilution and at a very reasonable cost of capital.
+We expect to deliver on our promise and commitment to be the first new graphite producer since 1996.
+Thanks to the Sprott team for laying the foundation for a bright future and an exciting 2023."

 South Star Battery Metals Corp. is a Canadian battery metals project developer focused on the selective acquisition and development of near-term production projects in the Americas.
 South Star's Santa Cruz Graphite Project, located in Southern Bahia, Brazil is the first of a series of industrial and battery metals projects that will be put into production.
 Brazil is the second-largest graphite-producing region in the world with more than 80 years of continuous mining.
 Santa Cruz has at-surface mineralization in friable materials, and successful large-scale pilot-plant testing (>30t) has been completed.
 The results of the testing show that approximately 65% of Cg concentrate is +80 mesh with good recoveries and 95%-99% Cg.
 With excellent infrastructure and logistics, South Star is carrying its development plan towards Phase 1 production projected in Q4 2023.